The Future of ESAs: Autonomy, Costs & Political Outlook

 Our AI-powered tool checks your expense descriptions before you submit — catching issues that lead to denials.
 Join the waitlist for early access.

-The key question for each family: Does the financial benefit of ESA funding outweigh the administrative requirements and reporting obligations?
-There's no universal right answer — it depends on your family's values, financial situation, and comfort with oversight.
+The key question: Does the financial benefit outweigh the administrative requirements?
+No universal answer — it depends on your family.

 From "School Choice" to "Educational Choice"